 To learn more about the Community Foundation of Greater Des Moines visit www.desmoinesfoundation.org.

 United Way of Central Iowa’s mission is to improve lives by uniting the caring power of our community.
-United Way advances the common good by focusing on lasting change in education, income, and health, the building blocks for a good quality of life.
-In 2011 United Way of Central Iowa earned the Charity Navigator 4-Star rating for the seventh consecutive year.
-Only 2% of the 5,500 charities rated achieve this distinction.
-Thanks to central Iowans’ generosity, United Way ranks among the top nationally in per-capita giving.
+United Way unites our community to create lasting change by improving education, income, and health, the building blocks for a good quality of life.
+In 2013 United Way of Central Iowa earned the coveted Charity Navigator 4-Star rating for the ninth consecutive year.
+Only 1% of the 7,300 charities rated achieve this distinction.
 We invite you to be part of the change.
 Give.
 Advocate.
 Volunteer.
 LIVE UNITED.

 To learn more about United Way of Central Iowa visit www.unitedwaydm.org.